MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 Now we'll go back to our `Note Display View Controller` and ensure we call `displayNote` once the view is ready for action.

 > [action]
-> Make your `Note Display View Controller` code look as follows:
+> Make your `NoteDisplayViewController` code look as follows:
 >
 	import Foundation
 	import UIKit